 Part-time workers who are not rostered to work on a public holiday are still entitled to be paid or to paid time off for the public holiday.

-Part-time workers get one-fifth of their normal pay for the week as compensation for the holiday. ( If your pay varies – then they should use an average of your day’s pay or the fifth of your weekly pay over the last 13 weeks before the public holiday.)
+Part-time workers should get one-fifth of their normal weekly pay for the as compensation for the holiday. ( If your pay varies – then the emplyer should use an average of your weekly pay over the last 13 weeks before the public holiday and divide it by five.)

 An Example : A person works part-time from Wednesday to Friday .
-So when a public holiday falls on a Monday – the person should receive one-fifth of their normal weekly pay for that day OR they should get the equivalent amount of time off.
+So when a public holiday falls on a Tuesday (i.e Christmas Day 2018) – the person should receive one-fifth of their normal weekly pay for that day OR they should get the equivalent amount of time off.
 Your employer can decide which option to give you.

 Working on a Public Holiday :